ShreyasLakshmikanth/TSDDT/README.md

 ## Technical Implementation

 ### Data Format: JSON
-***<font color="green"><i>I selected JSON as the data exchange format because it is the industry standard for aerospace APIs, ensuring the catalog is natively readable by almost all programming languages (Python, C++, MATLAB).
-It offers the flexibility to store non-uniform thruster specifications in hierarchical structures without the rigidity of a flat spreadsheet, while remaining text-based for easy version control via Git.</i></font>***
+***<i>I selected JSON as the data exchange format because it is the industry standard for aerospace APIs, ensuring the catalog is natively readable by almost all programming languages (Python, C++, MATLAB).
+It offers the flexibility to store non-uniform thruster specifications in hierarchical structures without the rigidity of a flat spreadsheet, while remaining text-based for easy version control via Git.</i>***

 ### Framework: Argparse (CLI)
-***<font color="green"><i>The tool utilises the Argparse library to provide a professional Command Line Interface.
-This framework was chosen for its efficiency, allowing mission designers to iterate rapidly through scenarios without modifying source code, and its robust input validation that ensures mission parameters are mathematically sound before calculations begin.</i></font>***
+***<i>The tool utilises the Argparse library to provide a professional Command Line Interface.
+This framework was chosen for its efficiency, allowing mission designers to iterate rapidly through scenarios without modifying source code, and its robust input validation that ensures mission parameters are mathematically sound before calculations begin.</i>***

 ---